The Digital SAT Preparation

 The Math test questions are divided into 4 main areas:

-Additional topics in Mathematics: these include questions based on geometry, trigonometry, and complex numbers.
+- Additional topics in Mathematics: these include questions based on geometry and trigonometry.

 How is the Digital SAT scored?